torvalds/linux/Documentation/driver-api/usb/writing_usb_driver.rst

 handle smoothly is the fact that the USB device may be removed from the system at any point in time, even if a program is currently talking to it.
-It needs to be able to shut down any current reads and writes and notify the user-space programs that the device is no longer there.
+It needs to be able to shut down any current reads and writes and analtify the user-space programs that the device is anal longer there.
 The following code (function ``skel_delete``) is an example of how to do this::